 You can also unlock shaders not currently available to purchase by turning in Bright Engrams.
 These Engrams will often provide you with a shader alongside some other cosmetic.
 Unfortunately, these shaders will be random, but you’ll never earn the same one twice.

-Dismantle armor and weapons
+Dismantle Armor and Weapons

 Some Legendary and even Rare equipment when dismantled will also give you a shader.
 There doesn’t seem to be any clear sign when or why this occurs.
 So, as long as you’re regularly clearing out your inventory, there’s a chance you’ll see it happen often.